optakt/flow-dps/docs/introduction.md

 These existing blockchain architectures thus suffer from well documented throughput limitations.
 Two approaches to mitigate this are layer-2 networks and sharding.

-Layer-2 solutions include include networks like Bitcoin's Lightning and Ethereum's Plasma — these networks work off the main chain.
+Layer-2 solutions include networks like Bitcoin's Lightning and Ethereum's Plasma — these networks work off the main chain.

 Sharding is a technique where a network is broken up into several interconnected networks.
 Sharding significantly increases the complexity of the programming model by breaking ACID guarantees (Atomicity, Consistency, Isolation and Durability), increasing the cost and time for application development.